iter8-tools/iter8-controller/docs/tutorials/performance.md

 performance-reviews-v2   Canary   [reviews]   Completed   true           reviews-v2     ExperimentCompleted: Traffic To Winner
 ```

-If no winner was found, we would conclude that the version of the service we tested does not satisiy the performance criteria.
+If no winner was found, we would conclude that the version of the service we tested does not satisfy the performance criteria.

 ## Cleanup